VRTool

 a point right after that, so you get a peek of

-the next wind grid before continuing.
+the next wind before continuing.

 When you stretch a new segment, any wind change